amatriain/feedbunch/README.md

 - the ```unit_tests``` folder has unit tests for individual classes (models, controllers, etc).
 - the ```acceptance_tests``` folder contains what Rspec calls feature tests.
-They simulate a user operating the application with a headless webkit broser, using the capybara-webkit gem.
+They simulate a user operating the application with a headless webkit browser, using the capybara-webkit gem.

 The tests use FactoryGirl object factories, instead of test fixtures.
 Factory definitions are in the ```spec/factories``` folder.